 When considering website performance, these are a few of the important concepts:

 The first and arguably most important one, and the one we'll talk most about in this page, is page loading.

 Simply put - in human terms - page loading time is the time it takes for the top part of a web page - whatever is visible in a user's browser or on their device's screen - to fully show up.
-This including text, fonts, background colors, images, etc.
+This includes text, fonts, background colors, images, etc.

-For any particular page, the screen might start off as blank for a bit, then some of the content might show up bit by bit, until fully rendered, in some cases taking several seconds overall, or it might show up almost instantly.
+For any particular page, the screen might start out as blank for a bit, then some of the content might show up bit by bit, until fully rendered, in some cases taking several seconds overall, or it might show up almost instantly.

 Having it show up almost instantly is almost always much more satisfying to a person.
 The faster, the better.

 In contrast, a page that loads too slowly could be annoying, or even downright infuriating, if your visitor is in a hurry and your site is particularly slow.